-- Make your own insect repellent: Mix 4 ounces purified water and 4 ounces of rubbing alcohol and ½ ounce of eucalyptus oil, citronella, or tea tree oil, into a spray bottle, and spray on clothing, arms and legs, before going outdoors (safe for use on dogs).
+- DIY insect repellent: Mix 4 ounces purified water and 4 ounces of rubbing alcohol and ½ ounce of eucalyptus oil, citronella, or tea tree oil, into a spray bottle, and spray on clothing, arms, and legs, before going outdoors (safe for use on dogs).
 Do not spray near the eyes, or use near an open flame or fire.

 - De-ice your windshield: Combine one-part water to two-parts alcohol.
 Spray or pour on frozen windshield to soften ice, and then scrape.
 See our illustrated tip!

-- BONUS – Survival Stove: Power out after a storm?
+BONUS – Survival Stove: Power out after a storm?
 Alcohol can turn regular household items into an emergency stove to keep warm or heat water in an emergency.
-Here’s how: Remove the cardboard from the center of a roll of toilet paper and insert it into a clean can.
-Pour rubbing alcohol into the can to saturate the paper, and light.
+Here’s how: Remove the cardboard from the center of a roll of toilet paper and insert the toilet paper into a clean can.
+Pour rubbing alcohol into the can to saturate the paper and light.
 Take a look at how it’s done: